Sweden Finns: History

 Communities of Finns in Sweden can be traced back to the Reformation when the Finnish Church in Stockholm was founded in 1533, although earlier migration, and migration to other cities in present-day Sweden, remain undisputed.
 (Strictly speaking this was not a case of emigration/immigration but of "internal migration" within pre-1809 Sweden.)

 In the 16th and the 17th century large groups of Savonians moved from Finland to Dalecarlia, Bergslagen and other provinces where their slash and burn cultivation was suitable.
 This was part of an effort of the Swedish king Gustav Vasa, and his successors, to expand agriculture to these uninhabited parts of the country which were later on known as finnskogar ("Forests of the Finns").

 In the 1600s, there were plans to set up a new region Järle län that would have contained most of the Forest Finns.
-In Sweden at this time, all legislation and official journals were also published in Finnish.
-Bank-notes were issued in Swedish and Finnish etc. After 1809, and the loss of the eastern part of Sweden (Finland) to Russia, the Swedish church planned a Finnish-speaking bishopric with Filipstad as seat.
+After Sweden's defeat in the Finnish War 1809, and the loss of the eastern part of the Swedish Empire (i.e. Finland) to Russia, the Swedish church planned a Finnish-speaking bishopric with Filipstad as seat.
 However, after the mid-1800s cultural imperialism and nationalism led to new policies of assimilation and Swedification of the Finnish-speaking population.
 These efforts peaked from the end of the 1800s and until the 1950s.
 Finnish speakers remain only along the border with Finland in the far North, and as domestic migrants due to unemployment in the North.
 Depending on definition they are reported to number to 30,000–90,000 — that is up to 1% of Sweden's population, but the proportion of active Finnish-speakers among them has declined drastically in the last generations, and Finnish is hardly spoken among the youngsters today.
 Since the 1970s largely unsuccessful efforts have been made to reverse some of the effects of Swedification, notably education and public broadcasts in Finnish, to raise the status of Finnish.
 As a result, a written standard of the local dialect Meänkieli has been established and taught, which has given reason to critical remarks from Finland, along the line that standard Finnish would be of more use for the students.